Laila Edwards: Early life

-Edwards left her hometown of Cleveland Heights, Ohio, to attend Bishop Kearney High School in Rochester, New York, at the age of 13.
+Edwards left Cleveland Heights at age 13 to attend Bishop Kearney High School in Rochester, New York, for its elite girls' hockey program.
 During the 2021–22 season, she recorded 38 goals and 59 assists for the under-19 team at Bishop Kearney.
 She finished her career at Bishop Kearney with 147 goals and 266 assists in 287 games from 2018 to 2022.
 She skipped her high school graduation ceremony to compete at the 2022 IIHF World Women's U18 Championship.